If you love the sorbet coloured buildings of Old Havana, you’ll go crazy for Trinidad Cuba.

 Calle Cristo, Trinidad

-Who knows if this is true, but local parents would warn their children to be good or else Carlos Ayala would come for you.
+That’s the legend but who really knows if this is true.
+Yet local parents warn their children to be good or else Carlos Ayala would come for you.

 Do NOT drink too much here as the 3am walk down the steep cobblestone hill can be tricky, trust me.